 Above all, be sure to provide encouragement and support to cheer a senior loved one on towards regaining his or her self-assurance and confidence and to lessen any anxiety and fear as well as future fall risk.

-For more tips on preventing falls, or to arrange for a free in-home safety assessment to learn more about our home care services, call the top providers of respite care in Newport Beach and the surrounding areas at CareWorks Health Services any time at (949) 859-4700.
+For more tips on preventing falls, to arrange for a free in-home safety assessment, or to learn more about our Huntington Beach senior services and the communities we serve, call CareWorks Health Services any time at (949) 859-4700.